navneettomar11/technical-guides/angular/rxjs.md

+Reactive programming is an asynchronous programming paradigm concerned with data streams and propagation of change.
+RXJS (Reactive Extension for Javascript) is a library for reactive programming using observables that makes it easier to compose asynchronous or call-back based code.

 RxJS is a library for composing asynchronous and event-based programs by using observable sequences.
 It provides one core type, the Observable, satellite types(Observer, Schedulers, Subjects) and operators inspired by Array@extras(map, filter, reduce, every,etc) to allow handling asynchronous event as collections.

 > Think of RxJS as Lodash for events.